GSA/digitalgov.gov/content/events/2020/08/2020-08-20-uswds-monthly-call-august-2020.md

 ---
-# View this page at https://digital.gov/event/2020/05/uswds-monthly-call-may-2020
+# View this page at https://digital.gov/event/2020/08/uswds-monthly-call-august-2020
 # Learn how to edit our pages at https://workflow.digital.gov

-slug: uswds-monthly-call-may-2020
+slug: uswds-monthly-call-august-2020
-title: "USWDS Monthly Call - May 2020"
+title: "USWDS Monthly Call - August 2020"
 deck: "Join U.S. Web Design System Product Lead, Dan Williams, as we talk about the design system and answer your questions."
 summary: "Join U.S. Web Design System Product Lead, Dan Williams, as we talk about the design system and answer your questions."
 host: "U.S. Web Design System"